Thursday, 29 March 2012

 [Unfortunately I could not find a clip of this OTS]

 Poltergeist is a spiritual horror that incorporates the theme of children being vulnerable and plays on this to make the audience connect with the infant characters.
 This title sequence is much shorter than that of 127 hours, but I would still say it makes a successful OTS and it inspired the creation of my own.
 It puts all of the title text on a plain black background which is typical for horror of the time it was made.
-The producers clip is played at the beginning of the OTS, and I rather liked this idea also, so I put "A Craig Gambell Production" at the beginning of my footage.
-The only way you can tell that the OTS is over is when the music stops playing, which isn't very conventional for modern day horror, but was a big thing back in the time that Poltergeist was made (1982).
-It's only scene that is composed of non-textual footage is that of a man (the father) asleep on an armchair with the TV playing something with loud music, and then it cuts and all that is shown on the TV is white noise, this is what demarcates it from the actual film.

 I have incorporated the style of text into my production (black and white text in a regular font) and the production part has also been placed at the beginning.
 Although rather than placing my text on a black background, I have placed it on top of the footage.